 There’s a helplessness since you can’t change things.
 “The game, and legacies, were changed,” Tweeted NFL expert Adam Schefter.

 RELATED: 'We'll probably never get over it'

 It’s true.
 Drew Brees is a fantastic quarterback.
 Is he the best ever?
-Perhaps not, but as Bum Phillips used to say out Earl Campbell, “He may not be at the head of the class, but it sure doesn’t take long to call the roll.”
+Perhaps not, but as Bum Phillips used to say about Earl Campbell, “He may not be at the head of the class, but it sure doesn’t take long to call the roll.”
 Brees was looking for a second Super Bowl ring.
-It would still pale in comparison to Brady’s 5 (soon to be 6) or Montana’s 4, but it pretty much would have put him up there with everyone else – and he doesn’t get to face the league’s worst division year in and year out along with two 3rd and 4th place teams from the year before – basically 10 very winnable games every single year (Yes, I'm talking about New England).
+It would still pale in comparison to Brady’s 5 (soon to be 6) or Montana’s 4, but it pretty much would have put him up there with everyone else.

 But Brees won’t get that ring this year.
 He may not get it ever.
 The Saints play in a division where all 4 teams have been to Super Bowls since the Patriots began their run in 2001.

 It’s just a call.
 Just one call.
 And people will say it shouldn’t come down to that.
 In the first quarter, the Saints looked invincible.
 Then there was the fake punt that kept the Rams from falling hopelessly behind.
 There was the holding call on a run play with the Saints in Rams territory that wiped out a nice gain and ended a drive.
 And there were the missed chances several times that ended in field goals instead of touchdowns.

 But that call would likely have sealed the game.
 Sure, the Saints could have mishandled a snap.
 Sure, they could have botched a chip shot field goal (ask Tony Romo about that), but, the Saints had a 98 percent chance of winning with the ball inside the 10 and the Rams with one last timeout. .